How to build your personal brand

 Your positive mind

-An additional point for freelancers and solopreneurs: there is an important parallel to keep in mind (no pun intended).
+An additional point for those self-employed: there is an important parallel to keep in mind (no pun intended).
 Focusing on your personal brand promotes you and your expertise and contributes to a positive mindset.

 If you work from home or work in a solo capacity, consider days when you’re busy.
 You have structure, tasks ahead of you and a feeling of achievement at the end of the day.
 When you’re less busy you don’t have a framework and, in turn, you start overthinking, doubting why you don’t have any work, considering your worth and feeling you’re not good at what you do, which leads to low self-esteem and confidence.
 This is more prominent if you work from home.